bendalab/thunderfish/doc/thunderfish.md

 7. `clipped` Percentage of recording that is clipped.
 8. `flipped` Whether the waveform was flipped.
 9. `n` Number of EODs used for computing the averaged EOD waveform.
+10. `ncrossings` Number of zero crossing per EOD period.
-10. `peakwidth` Width of the peak at the averaged amplitude relative to EOD period.
+11. `peakwidth` Width of the peak at the averaged amplitude relative to EOD period.
-11. `troughwidth` Width of the trough at the averaged amplitude relative to EOD period.
+12. `troughwidth` Width of the trough at the averaged amplitude relative to EOD period.
-12. `leftpeak` Time from positive zero crossing to peak relative to EOD period.
+13. `leftpeak` Time from positive zero crossing to peak relative to EOD period.
-13. `rightpeak` Time from peak to negative zero crossing relative to EOD period.
+14. `rightpeak` Time from peak to negative zero crossing relative to EOD period.
-14. `lefttrough` Time from negative zero crossing to trough relative to EOD period.
+15. `lefttrough` Time from negative zero crossing to trough relative to EOD period.
-15. `righttrough` Time from trough to positive zero crossing relative to EOD period.
+16. `righttrough` Time from trough to positive zero crossing relative to EOD period.
-16. `p-p-distance` Time between peak and trough relative to EOD period.
+17. `p-p-distance` Time between peak and trough relative to EOD period.

 ### RECORDING-wavespectrum-N.EXT